 Don't forget to press the recording protection for both sides!

-Because I made my recording on a new tape I still have to put the many stickers on it, I have to admit that the stickers still stick well for their age (40+).
+Because I made my recording on a new tape I still have to put the many stickers on it, I have to admit that these stickers don't always stick that well after +40 years.
+Sometimes the edges may come loose again.
+To fix this I glue the edges with a glue stick, a small bit of glue should be enough.

 The sticker sheet contains an instruction of where to place which stickers.